DocumentWDP-6

 WDP error codes are combinatorial by design:

-• The same sequence number can appear in multiple components
+• The same sequence number MAY appear in multiple components

 • Each Component.Primary pair defines its own namespace

-• Sequence 001 might mean "missing" in one context and something else in another
+• Sequence 001 might mean "missing" in one context and something different in another

-• Conventions suggest common patterns but don't enforce them
+• Conventions suggest common patterns but do not enforce them

-This document uses RFC 2119 keywords with the following meanings:
+This document uses RFC 2119 keywords with the following interpretations:

 Conformance to this document is OPTIONAL.
 Projects are NOT required to follow these conventions to be WDP-compliant.